josmar-crwdstffng/angular/aio/content/guide/route-animations.md

 In addition to `path` and `component`, the `data` property of each route defines the key animation-specific configuration associated with a route.
 The `data` property value is passed into `AppComponent` when the route changes.
 You can also pass additional data in route configuration that is consumed within the animation.
-The data property value has to match the transitions defined in the `routeAnimation` trigger, which we'll define shortly.
+The data property value has to match the transitions defined in the `routeAnimation` trigger, which we will define shortly.

 <div class="alert is-helpful">